RDiMag/recipe-box-app/README.md

 The cards include a label and an external link to the recipe.
 Search any ingredient and get a batch of recipes to explore!

 I used some minimal React-Bootstrap elements for styling, but most of the styling is my own.
+The deployed app is hosted on Render.

 How to run this repo:
 Fork the repo.
 Run: